balotraprashant/a2z/src/arrays/medium/problem4/ProblemStatement.md

 ## Optimal Approach

 The intuition of the algorithm is not to consider the subarray as a part of the answer if its sum is less than 0. **A subarray with a sum less than 0 will always reduce our answer and so this type of subarray cannot be a part of the subarray with maximum sum**.

-Here, we will iterate the given array with a single loop and while iterating we will add the elements in a sum variable.
-Now, if at any point the sum becomes less than 0, we will set the sum as 0 as we are not going to consider any subarray with a negative sum.
-Among all the sums calculated, we will consider the maximum one.

-Thus we can solve this problem with a single loop.

 The steps are as follows: